jwowillo/hub/README.md

 `go get github.com/jwowillo/hub/cmd/hub`

-## Run
+## Run `hub`

 `hub`

 `hub --port 80`

-Make sure a file named 'config.yaml' is in the working-directory that matches the format below.
+Make sure a file named 'config.yaml' is in the working directory that matches the format below.
 This file can be udpated while `hub` is running.

+## Run `copy_config`

+`copy_config 127.0.0.1 user '~'`

+Make sure the config file is in the working directory.
+The script copies the file to the passed remote host, user, and directory.

 ## Example Config